-- How To: Choosing a Hitch-Mount Carrier for Your Power Wheelchair or Scooter
+- How to Choose a Hitch-Mounted Carrier for Your Power Wheelchair or Scooter

-Hitch-mount mobility carriers come in two main categories, manual and electric.
-A manual hitch carrier for power chairs and power wheelchairs has a built-in ramp of some sort, either a tilting mechanism of the entire holding platform of the carrier, or an unfolding ramp design, that allows you to drive your mobility device right onto the carrier.
-Many models also include a fold-up feature that allows you to pivot the carrier upright and flush with the rear of the vehicle when not in use so you don’t have to deal with the extra length the carrier adds to your car or truck so it can still fit in a garage.
+A manual hitch carrier for power chairs and power wheelchairs has a built-in ramp – either a tilting mechanism of the entire holding platform or an unfolding ramp design – that allows you to roll your mobility device right onto the carrier!
+Many models also allow you to fold the carrier upright against the rear of the vehicle when not in use, eliminating the extra length to your car or truck so it can still fit in a garage.
 The chair should never be occupied during the loading process.

-- What is your budget?
-A manual mobility carrier is going to be more pocketbook-friendly than the electric versions, usually a significant difference; but what is the ease and convenience of an electric carrier against its added expense.
+What is your budget?
+A manual mobility carrier is going to be more affordable than the electric versions, so you’ll have to weigh the ease and convenience of an electric carrier against its added expense.

-What are the physical capabilities of the person who will be loading and unloading the mobility device?
-Remember that some manual hitch carriers for wheelchairs require the operator to be able to lift and lower a ramp weighing 30 or more pounds.
-On the other hand, does this person have sufficient manual dexterity to operate the controls of an electric mobility carrier?
+What are the physical capabilities of the person loading and unloading the mobility device?
+Some manual hitch carriers require the operator to be able to lift and lower a ramp weighing 30 lbs or more, while our electric-powered wheelchair carriers do all the work for you.

 Will you require additional accessories?
-Additional options or accessories may be available with some wheelchair carriers, such as soft or hard covers to protect the wheelchair in transit, swing-away arms to provide trunk and hatch access, additional taillights, or license plate mounting.
+Additional options or accessories may be available with some wheelchair carriers, such as covers to protect the wheelchair in transit, swing-away arms to provide trunk and hatch access, additional taillights, or license plate mounting.

 If you have any additional questions about hitch-mounted carriers for your power wheelchair or scooter, please feel free to contact us.
 Insurance coverage questions should be directed to your health care provider.
-Also, there are limited rebate programs available through select car manufacturers and local, state, and federal governments who should be contacted directly for details on eligibility.
+There are limited rebate programs available through select car manufacturers and local, state, and federal governments who should be contacted directly for details on eligibility.

 Click here to return to the Knowledge Base